Noble Drew Ali

-Timothy Drew, better known as Noble Drew Ali (January 8, 1886 – July 20, 1929) founded the Moorish Science Temple of America.
-Considered a prophet by his followers, in 1913 he founded the Canaanite Temple in Newark, New Jersey, before relocating to Chicago, where he gained a following of thousands of converts.
-Following the murder of a rival Moorish Science Temple leader, Drew Ali was arrested (but never charged) and sent to jail; he died in 1929 shortly after being released.
+Noble Drew Ali (January 8, 1886 – July 20, 1929; possibly born Timothy or Thomas Drew) was an American religious leader who, in the early 20th century, founded a series of organizations that he ultimately placed under the umbrella title, the Moorish Science Temple of America; including the Canaanite Temple (1913–1916), the Moorish Divine and National Movement (1916–1925), the Moorish Temple of Science (1925–1928), and the Moorish Science Temple of America (1928 onwards).
+Considered a Surah An-Nahl style prophet by his followers, he founded the Canaanite Temple in 1913 while living in Newark, New Jersey.
+From there, he made his way westward and eventually settled in Chicago between 1922 and 1925.
+Upon reaching Chicago, his movement would gain thousands of converts under his instruction.
+Upon the murder of a rival Moorish Science Temple leader, Drew Ali was arrested (but never charged) and sent to jail; he died on July 20th, 1929, shortly after being released.

+It is traditionally held that Drew Ali founded the first officially state-registered Islamic organization in U.S. history, and was the first American-born Islamic religious leader.
+Although the Moorish Science Temple of America has largely declined, Drew Ali's legacy is significant because of its influence on the founding and ideology of the Nation of Islam.

 Early life

 Several details of Drew Ali's early life are uncertain, as true information became mixed with that of legend by his devout followers.
 He is believed to have been born Timothy Drew, on January 8, 1886, in North Carolina.
-Sources differ as to his background and upbringing: one reports he was the orphaned son of two former slaves born in a Cherokee tribe, while another describes him as the son of John A. Drew-Quitman, military and political leader of the Cherokee (Coharie) Nation and Eliza Turner-Quitman full blooded Washitaw-Tunica mother.
+Sources differ as to his background and upbringing: one reports he was the orphaned son of two former slaves, his early followers believed he was raised by Cherokee.
+Another describes him as the son of a Moroccan Muslim father and a Cherokee mother.

-One version of his life, common among members of the Moorish Science Temple, holds that Drew was raised by an abusive aunt, who once threw him into a furnace.
+One version of his life, common among Moorish Science Temple of America members, holds that Drew was raised by an abusive aunt, who once threw him into a furnace.
 This version holds that he left home at 16 and joined a band of Romani people who took him overseas to Egypt, and the Middle East.
-Drew Ali also reportedly worked as a circus magician, or a merchant seaman, before purportedly traveling to Egypt.
+Drew Ali worked as a merchant seaman before founding the Canaanite Temple in 1913.
 He never received a formal education, but at some point came into contact with Eastern philosophy.

-In 2014, a completely different understanding of Drew Ali's early life was presented with the publication of an article in the online Journal of Race Ethnicity and Religion.
-The article presented newly compiled evidence, including census records, newspaper ads, newspaper articles, a World War I draft card, and street directory records, to link Noble Drew Ali to one "Thomas Drew," who was born on the same date as "Timothy Drew" but originated from Virginia instead.
+In 2014, a new understanding of Drew Ali's early life was presented with the publication of an article in the online Journal of Race Ethnicity and Religion.
+The article presented newly compiled evidence, including census records, newspaper ads, newspaper articles, a World War I draft card, and street directory records, to link Noble Drew Ali to one "Thomas Drew," who was born on the same date as "Timothy Drew" but census registered as 'from' Virginia instead of North Carolina.